-In a county with one of the highest number of opioid-related deaths—and which has led the state in opioid abuse hospitalizations—leaders are working to tackle an epidemic that has claimed one too many lives in our area, and across the country.
+In a county with one of the highest numbers of opioid-related deaths—and which has led the state in opioid abuse hospitalizations—leaders are working to tackle an epidemic that has claimed one too many lives in our area, and across the country.

 The Muskegon Area Medication Disposal Program (MAMDP) will host a medication and needle take-back event on Saturday, April 27 at the Norton Shores Fire Department, located at 1100 E. Pontaluna Rd.
 The event will run from 9am to 1pm.